Mukeshmp/Billing-System-Java/README.md

    - The system follows a **layered architecture**:
      - **Presentation Layer:** Java Swing is used to create a user-friendly graphical interface.
      - **Business Logic Layer:** The core functionalities for managing products, transactions, and stock are implemented using object-oriented programming.
-     - **Data Access Layer:** JDBC or Hibernate is used to manage communication with the database for product and transaction data.
+     - **Data Access Layer:** JDBC is used to manage communication with the database for product and transaction data.

 #### 2. **Modules**